wolfd/Mobile-Proto-16/lesson 1/README.md

 #### 2. Non-master branches?
 1. Each of these branch should mostly have one (maybe two if you are pair-programming a feature) person working on it.
 2. Each branch should add a significant working change to the master.
-Usually each branch adds a working feature to the master
+Usually each branch adds a working feature to the master.
+Occassionally you will have a small bug that can be fixed in a few lines of code.
+3. Simply branch off master, make the change, and open a pull request to merge your fix.

 #### 3. Issues:
 1. Labels: